Research

 While others suggest social and cultural reasons explain the difference.

 This is what Amy and the ONWARD lab have found.
 In their research they’ve discovered that women are less likely to engage in non-marriage focused sex than men because women fear social sanctions (e.g., harassment for being sexually agentic; Conley, Ziegler, & Moors, 2013).
 But this isn’t universal.
-For instance, in queer relationships it’s not necessarily one’s gender but a person’s specific personality or sexual capabilities that plays a more prominent role in their willingness to engage in multi-partner relationships or casual sex (Moors et al., 2014; Matsick, Kruk, Conley, Moors, & Ziegler, in press).
+For instance, in queer relationships it’s not necessarily one’s gender but a person’s specific personality or sexual capabilities that plays a more prominent role in their willingness to engage in multi-partner relationships or casual sex (Moors et al., 2014; Matsick, Kruk, Conley, Moors, & Ziegler, 2021).

 In the lab, Amy and her team study how these social norms affect dating and sexual behavior.
 They also look at how romantic beliefs and social pressure shape desire and dating decisions.